Want to come out of school with a debt-free college degree?

 They are the most effective means of going to college for free.

-Generally speaking, academic money is given first priority before sports or other areas.
+Generally speaking, academic money takes first priority before sports or other areas.

 At least 85% of colleges base admittance and money received on test scores alone.